 All financial instruments, including trading and investment securities and loans and receivables, are initially measured at fair value.
 Except for financial assets and financial liabilities valued at FVTPL, the initial measurement of financial instruments includes transaction costs.
 For CY 2018, the Group classifies its financial assets in the following measurement categories: (1) financial assets at FVTPL, (2) financial assets at FVOCI investments, (3) financial assets at amortized cost consisting of hold to collect (HTC) investments, loans and receivables, due from BSP, due from other banks, interbank loans receivable and securities under agreement to resell.
-On the other hand, the financial liabilities are classified as financial liabilities at FVPL and financial liabilities at amortized cost.
-Under PFRS 9, the classification and measurement of financial assets is driven by the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.
-For CY 2017, the Group classifies its financial assets in the following categories Held for Trading (HFT), Held to Maturity (HTM) investments, Available for Sale (AFS) investments, and loans and receivables while financial liabilities are classified as financial liabilities at FVPL and financial liabilities carried at amortized cost.
-Under PAS 39, the classification depends on the purpose for which the investments were acquired and if they are quoted in an active market.
+On the other hand, the financial liabilities are classified as financial assets is driven by the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.
+For CY 2017, the Group classifies its financial assets in the following categories Held for Trading (HFT), Held to Maturity (HTM) investments, Available for Sale (AFS) investments, and loans and receivables while financial liabilities are classified as financial liabilities are classification depends on the purpose for which the investments were acquired and if they are quoted in an active market.
 Management determines the classification of its investments at initial recognition and, where allowed and appropriate, re-evaluates such designation at every reporting date.